NishitaNJ/pes_asic_class/README.md

 <img width="911" alt="lib3" src="https://github.com/NishitaNJ/pes_asic_class/assets/142140741/9e538d6f-e72b-4dd3-bbc5-a65a3e6a5e29">

 ### Heirarchical vs Flat Synthesis:
-* Hierarchical Synthesis: Hierarchical synthesis is an approach in digital design and logic synthesis where complex designs are broken down into smaller, more manageable modules or sub-circuits, and each module is synthesized individually.
-These synthesized modules are then integrated back into the overall design hierarchy.
-This approach helps manage the complexity of large designs and allows designers to work on different parts of the design independently.
+* Hierarchical Synthesis: Hierarchical synthesis is a methodology used to create complex digital systems by dividing them into manageable, interconnected modules or blocks.
+Each module is designed and synthesized independently, adhering to well-defined interfaces for communication and data exchange.
+These modules are then organized hierarchically, with higher-level modules incorporating lower-level ones, ultimately forming the complete digital system.

 * The file we used in this lab is `multiple_modules.v`

-  `cd vsd/sky130RTLDesignAndSynthesisWorkshop/verilog_files`
+  `cd home/nishita_joshi/VLSI/sky130RTLDesignAndSynthesisWorkshop/verilog_files`
   `gvim multiple_modules.v`

 <img width="321" alt="heir1" src="https://github.com/NishitaNJ/pes_asic_class/assets/142140741/3a6996f9-66e5-4155-b6d5-ee018334127c">